Touch (2014 film): Reception

 Jake Wilson in the Sydney Morning Herald gave it 2 stars and says "the biggest problem is a storyline more suited to a short than a feature."
+David Stratton, writing for the Australian, gave it 3 1/2 stars.
+He calls it "a well made and rather creepy drama that withholds a good deal of information from the audience yet succeeds in its portrayal of a woman at the end of her tether."
 Glam Adelaide's Nathan Giaccio gave it 7/10 and believes it should have been shorter.
 He finishes "Houghton has shaped a telling and memorable tale of love, loss, and the psychosis of grief, that will certainly leave you with questions, and just a hint of sorrow."
 Frank Hatherly on Screen Daily writes "Touch is a compelling, cryptic movie that should ideally be seen without any idea what to expect."